Warning Signs of Possible Problems

 What if there is an imminent risk to someone’s health or safety?

-Contact Campus Safety at 503-768-7777.
+If the student is on campus, contact Campus Safety at 503-768-7777.
+If the student is off campus, call 911 as Campus Safety does not respond to off-campus situations.
 The first priority must always be to keep the person safe.

 If there is serious concern but not necessarily imminent risk, contact the Counseling Service at 503-768-7160 during daytime working hours: 8:30 a.m.-noon, 1-4:30 p.m. on days when undegraduate classes are in session.
 (Note that summer hours are more limited.)
 If it’s after working hours and your situation cannot wait, contact Campus Safety at 503-768-7777.